 If you’ve just moved onto a new property, you’re likely awash with all your new responsibilities.
 Don’t let the duty you owe your new crawl space go overlooked.
 The sooner you’re able to assess your new crawl space for damage, the sooner you’ll be able to invest in repairs.
 Alternatively, if nothing is wrong, you can work with area professionals to determine what preventive measures may keep your home safe for years to come.

-Mold and wood rot may not be the same things, but they both have detrimental effects on the health of your home.
+Mold as well as wood rot both have detrimental effects on your home.
 Wood rot, a fungus, eats away at your wooden supports once it’s taken root, needing only moisture and warmth to grow.
 Molds don’t have as much of an impact on your home’s structural integrity.
-They can, however, invade every porous surface they come into contact with, provided they have moisture and warmth to incubate them.
+They can, however, invade every porous surface they touch, provided they have moisture and warmth to incubate them.
 All molds can cause your family to develop respiratory problems in the long term while also devaluing your property.

-The higher the humidity gets in your home, the harder your HVAC system has to work to compensate for its temperature-changing tenancies.
+The higher the humidity gets in your home, the more an HVAC systemhas to work to compensate for its temperature-changing tenancies.
 A leaking crawl space can raise your energy bill by a significant degree.

 Similarly, high levels of humidity in your home can cause unprotected pipes to start leaking.
 Even as your water pressure drops, your water bill will rise, costing you a pretty penny.